 Stay on your toes: Do not feel burdened when dealing with debts.
 Don’t make hasty decisions.
-Take your time to find out the best way to handle a debt in collections.
+Take your time to find the best way to handle debt in collections.
 Don’t make hasty decisions.

 Address your rights: Report harassing debt collectors to the Consumer Financial Protection Bureau.

 I would like to mention that people who are in debt generally have this fear that they may be arrested for not paying their debts within the due time.
 Well, this is not entirely true.
 Debt collectors are known to warn debtors about going to jail if the debt is not met on time.
-Not only are these threats banal, but they also wrongdoing by the debt collector.
+Not only are these threats banal, but they are also wrongdoing by the debt collector.

 In fact, debt collectors assert the right to sue your debt collector for not paying the bills under the Federal rule and the potential state law depending on which state you reside in.
 To conclude, if you aren’t serious then you can go to jail for debt collections.
 So, take precautions to avoid that scenario.